epi/flod/README.md

 To see what can be done with *flod*, see the examples found in [this repo](https://github.com/epi/flod-examples).

+## Release history

+- v0.0.2 (2016-03-15)
+  - Can use built-in arrays and input ranges as pipeline sources.
+  - Can use output ranges as pipeline sinks.

+- v0.0.1 (2016-03-13)
+  - Fisrt release – can connect pipes with any interfaces (even incompatible).

 ## License

 *flod* is licensed under Boost Software License v1.0, see the file COPYING for details.